NET-BYU/wireless-latency-shift-keying/README.md

 if (!(strcmp(ssid, "WLSK-NET-2G")))
 ```

 To recompile and flash the ESP32 development board, first connect it to the PC via USB cable and identify the serial port.
-Specify the Development board type and serial port then use the `Arduino: Upload Using Programmer` command from the VS code menu, as shown below:
+Specify the Development board type, serial port, and programmer, and then use the `Arduino: Upload Using Programmer` command from the VS code menu, as shown below:

 ![Arduino Upload to ESP32](doc/figures/arduino_3.png)